 When it comes to building the screens of your application, you’ll be thrilled to know that with scaffolding in reactive web you can just drag an entity to any UI flow.
 Two new screens will then be added, completed with working actions and validations — all ready to publish!
 Also, you can now easily populate menus by merely dragging your screens to the menu block.

-In the Forge, you can expect to see a new reactive type of component.
+In the Forge, you can expect to see a reactive type of component, too.
 These are similar to the mobile ones, and if you find a mobile component that you would like to use in your apps, and it doesn’t require native capabilities, you can convert it to a reactive component quickly using a simple menu option.

 Reactive blocks, themes, and scripts can be shared by both mobile and reactive.
 This means that you will have much less work when delivering consistent user experiences across channels.